freesewing/freesewing/packages/react/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/react-components
+# @freesewing/react

-React components by&#x2F;for FreeSewing
+React components, hooks and context  by&#x2F;for FreeSewing